Skip to content

 Project Summary

-The GW4 fatigue community will identify and address the key uncertainties and define the key boundaries required to deliver the long-term aim of efficient clinical trials of mechanistically informed interventions for fatigue across clinical conditions and in multiple concurrent long-term conditions.
+The team held five events across the course of the project which enabled them to create a fatigue-focussed community of scholars to identify and address the key uncertainties and define the key boundaries required to deliver the long-term aim of efficient clinical trials of mechanistically informed interventions for fatigue across clinical conditions and in multiple concurrent long-term conditions.

-A systematic review will be conducted to synthesise existing evidence on mechanisms of fatigue in chronic health conditions and identify gaps in understanding to inform targeted studies.
+Alongside these events, a systematic review was conducted to synthesise existing evidence on mechanisms of fatigue in chronic health conditions and identify gaps in understanding to inform targeted studies.
+The findings from this, and the workshops, informed a final symposium which focussed on identifying collaborative projects for current funding opportunities.

 University of Bath